rero/sonar.ch/content/iraas.md

 This service is provided in two distinct forms:

 - **Shared repository**: a multi-institutional portal, with a single common search and navigation interface, as well as common deposit policies.
-The documents of each institution are contained in a dedicated collection, with a unique URL (permalink) and an entry in the "Institution" filter (facet). [currently in tests, opening planned for **September 2020**]
+The documents of each institution are contained in a dedicated collection, with a unique URL (permalink) and an entry in the "Institution" filter (facet). [currently in tests, opening planned for **late 2020**]
-- **Dedicated repositories** are independent portals, each with its own distinct identity and policies, and other extended features. [planned for **late 2020**]
+- **Dedicated repositories** are independent portals, each with its own distinct identity and policies, and other extended features. [planned for **Q1 2021**]

 ## Features common to both forms: